Research Group

 Heart muscle contraction and calcium management

-Characterizing the cross-talkbetweenstressed cardiac and immunological cells has recently received attention.
-In recent years, we have gained a better understanding of the subcellular regulation of the L-Type Calcium Channel (LTCC) complex, which is a key trigging actor in the Calcium Induced Calcium Release mechanism in cardiac cells.
-We studied the altered intracellular LTCC trafficking in numerous acquired and genetically based cardiac diseases, as well as potential therapeutic interventions.
-A recent focus has been also dedicated to sepsis-induced cardiomyopathy, a recognized form of transient cardiac disorder occurring in patients affected by sepsis and associated to both excessive myocardial inflammation and calcium handling.
+Understanding the cross-talk between stressed cardiac and immunological cells has recently gained significant attention in cardiovascular research.
+Over recent years, we have advanced our understanding of the subcellular regulation of the L-Type Calcium Channel (LTCC) complex, which serves as a key triggering factor in the Calcium Induced Calcium Release mechanism within cardiac cells.
+Our studies have investigated altered intracellular LTCC trafficking in various acquired and genetically based cardiac diseases, alongside the development of potential therapeutic interventions.
+Through this research, we aim to identify novel targets for therapeutic intervention in calcium-related cardiac dysfunction.